LuccaSA/PingCastle-Notify/README.md

 PingCastle Notify
 ===

+PingCastle Notify is a tool that will monitor your PingCastle reports !
+You will be notified every time a change between a scan and a previous scan is made.

-PingCastle Notify will run a PingCastle scan, compare the difference between a previous scan, highlight the diff and send the result into a Slack / Teams channel or a log file !
+How it works ?
+PingCastle-Notify is a PS1 script that will run a PingCastle scan, compare the difference between a previous scan, highlight the diff and send the result into a Slack / Teams channel or a log file !

 The slack/teams/log message will notify you regarding the different states: correction, recession etc